dagle/galore/README.md

 Other than the basic notmuch features Galore has support for:
 - cmp for address completion
 - telescope for fuzzy searching emails
-- encrypting and decrypting emails
+- encrypting and decrypting emails (multiple engines, autocrypt support(WIP))
 - signing and verifying emails

 The idea is to provide a good email experiance by default where you configure